icbi-lab/plattner_2023/README.md

-# plattner_2022
+# plattner_2023
-Source code to reproduce figures from Plattner et al. (Manuscript submitted)
+Source code to reproduce figures from Plattner et al. *iScience*.
+2023

 ## Obtain the data